 Because the tooth will not heal by itself.
 Without treatment, the infection will spread, bone around the tooth will begin to degenerate, and the tooth may fall out.
 Pain usually worsens until one is forced to seek emergency dental attention.
 The only alternative is usually extraction of the tooth, which can cause surrounding teeth to shift crookedly, resulting in a bad bite.
 Though an extraction is cheaper, the space left behind will require an implant or a bridge, which can be more expensive than root canal therapy.
 If you have the choice, it’s always best to keep your original teeth.

 What is involved in root canal therapy?

-Once your general dentist performs tests on the tooth and recommends therapy, he or she can perform the treatment or refer you to an endodontist (a pulp specialist).
+Once your general dentist in Peterborough performs tests on the tooth and recommends therapy, he or she can perform the root canal treatment or refer you to an endodontist (a pulp specialist).
 Treatment usually involves one to three appointments.
 First, you will probably be given a local anesthetic to numb the area.
 Next, a gap is drilled from the crown into the pulp chamber, which, along with any infected root canal, is cleaned of all diseased pulp and reshaped.
 Medication may be inserted into the area to fight bacteria.
 Depending on the condition of the tooth, the crown may then be sealed temporarily to guard against recontamination, or the tooth may be left open to drain, or the dentist may go right ahead and fill the canals.
 If you’re given a temporary filling, usually on the next visit it is removed and the pulp chamber and canal(s) are filled with rubberlike gutta percha or another material to prevent recontamination.
 If the tooth is still weak, a metal post may be inserted above the canal filling to reinforce the tooth.
 Once filled, the area is permanently sealed.
 Finally, a gold or porcelain crown is normally placed over the tooth to strengthen its structure and improve appearance.